Bullseye25/Scaffolding-Simulation-/README.md

 ---

 ## 🚀 How to Run
-1. Clone this repository
+1. Switch and Clone "Development" branch repository
 2. Open the project in **Unity 6.0.55f**
-3. Load the main scene and press ▶ Play
+3. Load the scene and press ▶ Play

 ---

-## 📌 Notes
-This project was built as a demonstration of modular Unity systems.
-It can be extended for simulation games, educational tools, or prototyping 3D interactions.